luminus-framework/luminus/resources/md/environment.md

 * `APP_CONTEXT` - used to specify an optional context for the routes in the application
 * `LOG-CONFIG` - used to specify an external logging configuration, `log4j.properties` in the resources folder are used by default

+## Managing Environment Variables

-The environment variables are managed by the [Environ](https://github.com/weavejester/environ) library.
-The library supports using shell variables as well as Java system properties.
+The environment variables are managed by the [luminus/config](https://github.com/luminus-framework/config) library.
+The library supports using EDN configuration, shell variables, and Java system properties.

+The library will look for the `config.edn` file on the classpath.
+The contents of this file will be merged with the environment variables found in `System/getenv` and `System/getProperties`.

+The configuration is resolved in the following order:

+1. `config.edn` on the classpath
+2. `.lein-env` file in the project directory
+3. Environment variables
+4. Java system properties

+Existing variables will be overwritten by those found later.
+For example, if a key is declared in the `config.edn` file, its value will be overwritten by the key found in `.lein-env`, and so on.

+The `config.edn` file can be placed in `env/dev/resources` or `env/prod/resources` in order to be included only for a specific environment.
+Different versions can be specified for each environment as well.

+### Using Shell Variables

 A shell variable could be declared as follows: